 2. Help them to experience positive emotions and find deep levels of life satisfaction

-3. Marriage may protect people against life's hardships by offering support and friendship from the spouse, who can serve as a friend and confidant
+3. Protect people against life's hardships by offering support and friendship from the spouse, who can serve as a friend and confidant

 4. A spouse can serve as a valued and trusted decision making partner, lowering a person's stress level